ShrekBytes/ShrekBytes/README.md

 </p>
 </div>

-Want to know more about me? https://shrekbytes.netlify.app or mail me shrekbytes@duck.com
+Want to know more about me? https://shrekbytes.netlify.app <br />
+or reach me shrekbytes@duck.com

 ###